Nikon D3400 vs P950

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - More modern: Reflects 3 years and 4 months of technical progress since the D3400 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the P950 comes out slightly ahead of the D3400 (12 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the P950 emerges as the winner of the match-up (13 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D3400 and the Nikon P950 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.